Anna Ohmiya: Career

+Juniors

 Ohmiya made her international debut for Japan at the 2007 Pacific Junior Curling Championships, skipping her own team of Chiaki Matui, Megumi Tabusa, Akane Eda and Kiiko Kawaguchi.
 There, the team finished in last place with a 1–5 record.

+Women's

+2007–2010: Team Meguro

 For the 2007–08 season, Ohmiya joined the reigning Japanese champions Team Aomori as their alternate.
 The team, skipped by Moe Meguro, competed in the 2007 Pacific Curling Championships where they won the silver medal, qualifying Japan for the 2008 World Women's Curling Championship.
 They then won the 2008 Japan Curling Championships to qualify for the World Championship.
 At the Worlds, the team qualified Japan for the playoffs for the second time in history.
 After a 7–4 record round robin record, they beat Denmark's Angelina Jensen 7–3 in a tiebreaker to qualify for the playoff round.
 They then played Switzerland's Mirjam Ott in the 3 vs. 4 game where they won 6–4.
 This qualified them for the semifinal where they narrowly lost to Jennifer Jones of Canada 9–8 and then went on to lose the bronze medal game to Switzerland, finishing in fourth.
 The next season, Team Meguro again represented Japan at the 2008 Pacific Curling Championships.
 After a 6–2 round robin record, they lost to South Korea's Kim Mi-yeon in the semifinal game, earning the bronze medal.
 Despite going on to defend their title and win the 2009 Japanese national title, their third place finish was not enough to qualify them for the 2009 World Women's Curling Championship.

 The 2009–10 season saw a lineup change for Team Aomori with Ohmiya moving up to play third on the team.
 As they were the two-time defending national champions, the team qualified for the final round of the 2009 Japanese Olympic Curling Trials to determine who would represent Japan at the 2010 Winter Olympics.
 There, they won all four of their games over Team Nagano to qualify for the Olympic Games.
 At the Games in Vancouver, British Columbia, Canada, Team Aomori led Japan to a 3–6 round robin record, placing eighth overall at the event.
 In their three wins, they defeated Great Britain, Russia and the United States.
 Also during the 2009–10 season, the team represented Japan at the 2009 Pacific Curling Championships where they went through the round robin with a 6–2 record and then beat South Korea in the semifinal.
 They would lose in the final 10–3 to China's Wang Bingyu, however, had done enough to qualify Japan for the 2010 World Women's Curling Championship, which they would represent Japan at after again winning the Japanese Curling Championships.
 They would not have a good performance at the World Championship, finishing in eleventh place with a 2–9 record.
 Team Aomori skip Moe Meguro retired following the season and third Mari Motohashi left the team to move to Hokkaido.